schmeister/FitGo/README.md

 ## Step 2: Fit our formula to that data

 From visual observation of the raw data, we could probably come up with an approximation of an acceptable RPM, but that is not sufficient.
-The slightest variation in any of the steps would potentially cause a significant amount of rework.
+The slightest variation in any of the steps would potentially cause a significant amount of rework if the best slope is not chosen.
 We need to do better.
 The task is to use those raw data points and model them against the reference formula to find **the** best speed to achieve our desired thickness.
+To do this, we need to fit the curve to those raw points.

-Back when I originally wrote this tool, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded Least Squares minimizing function sitting on top.
+Back when I originally wrote this, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded Least Squares minimizing function.
 Nearly no pre-written frameworks to use, and those available required a significant amount of code to utilize properly.
-Today, many of those tools are easily available and the actual implementation takes a significantly less amount of time.
-For my modern reincarnation, I used GoLang and utilized minimizing and plotting packages making this almost trivial.
+Today, many of those tools are easily available and actual implementation takes a significantly less amount of time.
+For my modern reincarnation, as you can tell, I am using GoLang and reference minimizing and plotting packages making this whole system quite trivial.
 As a rough order of magnitude, I would say it was 20 lines of code back then to every 1 line of code currently.

 <pre>
 type Fitting struct {